Mexico has a number of cities that offer pleasant daytime temperatures and cool, pleasant evenings in the summer.

 The final tip: Throw yourself naked into your pool.
 My expat friends Oscar and Mary (especially Oscar) swear by it.
 You’d be doing it anyway.
 You’re in Mexico.

 In time, your need for the sight and sound of the ocean (and Coca-Cola) every day will become so great that you will accept the heat, humidity and clothing hanging on the line as stiff as a saltine cracker.

 I have come to relish the sweat fest in Mexico in much the same way I used to when I was a mountain-biker in Snowshoe, West Virginia, wringing sweat and mud out of my jersey several times in a day.
 Rather than take the ski lift up and doing only fun downhill riding all day, by riding up the mountain at least once, the exciting downhill rides became something I earned.

 I’m not sure I’d be happy swooping into Mazatlán for only for the cooler high season from November to May with the snowbirds.
 Maybe we all have a little bit of Mayan in us that demands human sacrifice.

 Before you start turning on those air conditioners, there is something crucial you need to know about your electric bill.
 Ventanas Mexico

-In the summer, the storms are as exciting as the days are hot.
+In the summer, the thunder storms are as exciting as the days are hot.
 Why I love being here in the summer.